Aidin1999/churn_prediction_stremlit/readme.md

 - **Data Access**: Unfortunately, the dataset used in this project cannot be shared due to privacy and confidentiality reasons.
 However, you can review the code to understand the data processing and model training steps.
 - **Code Access**: The project code is available in the files mentioned above.
 You can run the Streamlit application and Jupyter Notebook to explore the functionality and performance of the models.

+## Data Source

+This model is based on data provided by Maktabkhooneh.
+The project is one of the final projects I have completed to obtain a certificate in machine learning from Maktabkhooneh.

 ## Getting Started

 To get started with the project: